 With 16 grams of plant-based protein in each shake, Suja Organic Protein Shakes can be a good source of protein for people following a vegan diet.
 However, with a healthy amount of carbohydrates and fats, this may be considered more of a meal replacement shake for most people.

-For plant-based protein, Suja Organic Protein Shakes have you covered.
+For vegan protein, Suja Organic Protein Shakes have you covered.
 One shake has 16 grams of protein, which for a 200-calorie drink, GGR head of content Nicole Davis, CPT, PN1-NC, says, “You’d be expecting a bit more protein.”
 However, with a good amount of carbohydrates and fats (thanks to coconut milk), and organic ingredients, we think Suja shakes can be a great protein drink that can double as a meal replacement.

 woman holding a bottle of Suja Protein Shake